 g., h., i. and j.
 Flooding, Inundation by Tsunami, Seiche, or Mudflow - Less Than Significant Impact.
-According to FEMA flood maps (Map Panel 06061C0418F, effective date June 8, 1998) the project site is located in flood zone X, which indicates that the project is not located within a 100-year flood hazard area and outside of the 500-year flood hazard area.
+According to FEMA flood maps (Map Panel 06061C0413F, effective date June 8, 1998) the developable and habitable portion of the project site is located in flood zone X, which indicates that the project is not located within a 100-year flood hazard area and outside of the 500-year flood hazard area.
 The project site is not located within the potential inundation area of any dam or levee failure, nor is the project site located sufficiently near any significant bodies of water or steep hillsides to be at risk from inundation by a seiche, tsunami, or mudflow.
 Therefore the proposed project will not expose people or structures to a significant risk or loss, injury, or death as a result of flooding nor will the project be subject to inundation by tsunami, seiche or mudflow and a less than significant impact would be anticipated

-Х. LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Physically divide an established community? х b) Conflict with any applicable land use plan, policy, regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? x c) Conflict with any applicable habitat conservation plan or natural community conservation plan? x
+X. LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Physically divide an established community? Х b) Conflict with any applicable land use plan, policy, regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+X c) Conflict with any applicable habitat conservation plan or natural community conservation plan?
+X

-Approval of the project would allow the development and operation of a new farm and home supply retail store with enclosed outdoor storage, associated parking, hardscape and landscaping on a 2.6 +/- acre site.
-The project site is designated Retail Commercial (RC) on the General Plan land use map and is zoned Planned Development Commercial (PD-C).
-The project is consistent with these land use and zoning designations but still requires approval of Design Review, Conditional Use Permit, Tentative Parcel Map and Oak Tree Preservation Plan Permit entitlements to allow for a retail commercial use as is being proposed.
+Approval of the project would allow the development and occupation of a 20-unit townhome residential subdivision on a 1.1 +/- acre site.
+The project site is designated Recreation/Conservation (R-C) on the General Plan land use map and is zoned Fire Station.
+The project requires approval of General Plan Amendment, General Development Plan Amendment, Rezone, Tentative Subdivision Map and Design Review entitlements to allow for a residential subdivision as is being proposed.
 As discussed below, land use impacts are not anticipated.